Thomas Harley (ice hockey)

-Thomas Harley (born August 19, 2001) is an American-born Canadian professional ice hockey defenceman for the Dallas Stars of the National Hockey League (NHL).
+Thomas Harley (born August 19, 2001) is an American-born Canadian professional ice hockey player who is a defenceman for the Dallas Stars of the National Hockey League (NHL).
 He was drafted 18th overall by the Stars in the first round of the 2019 NHL entry draft.

 Early life

 Harley was born on August 19, 2001, in Syracuse, New York, to Edmonton-born parents Brian and Stephanie.
 He was born into an athletic family as his father and three siblings all play ice hockey.
 His father played for the University of Alberta while his older brother Stuart played for the Milwaukee School of Engineering.
-His youngest brother Greg plays Junior "A" ice hockey for the Hearst Lumberjacks.
+His youngest brother Greg played Junior "A" ice hockey for the Hearst Lumberjacks before attending Iowa State University, where he plays now.
 Harley's older sister Emilie played college hockey for Robert Morris University before being drafted into the Premier Hockey Federation.
 While Harley played much of his youth hockey in Syracuse, he is a dual citizen of the United States and Canada.